2021/22 Season Ballet & Dance at the New National Theatre, Tokyo

 She also performed in numerous productions in Japan and her performances at the New National Theatre, Tokyo include The Sleeping Beauty of the NNTT's opening series in 1997, Don Quixote and Cinderella in 2000, La Sylphide in 2000 and Raymonda in 2004.

 Her numerous awards include the Global Award in 1989.
 Best Dancer Award 1991 by popular vote in British dance specialist magazine "Dance & Dancers", as dancer of the year.
 The Arts Encouragement Prize for Artists of the Ministry of Education, Science, Sports and Culture, Japan 2001.

 In 2007, she received an OBE (Order of the British Empire) from HRH Queen Elizabeth II and the Purple Ribbon Medal for artistic developments, improvements and accomplishments from the Emperor of Japan as well as the British Critics Association UK Best Dancer Award.
 She also received the Mainichi Art Award in 2011 and DSC Award in 2012 and was recognized as a Person of Cultural Merit by the Japanese government in 2017.
 Received Kikuchi Kan Award in 2019.

 She was appointed UNESCO Artist for Peace in 2004 and UNHCR Artist in 2012 and she has joined the Prix de Lausanne three times as a judge since 2009.

-Since September 2018, she has served as an Artistic Consultant for Ballet & Dance at the New National Theatre, Tokyo.
-She is scheduled to become the Artistic Director of Ballet & Dance in September 2020.
+In September 2018, she took up the role of Artistic Consultant for Ballet & Dance at the New National Theatre, Tokyo, and in September 2020 she assumed office as the Artistic Director of Ballet & Dance in September 2020.